Resource type: Event

 Region(s): All of UK

-World News Day is a global campaign to highlight the value of fact-based journalism and its power to change lives and support freedom and democracy.
-In 2022, World News Day will take place on September 28th.
+World News Day takes place annually on September 28th.
+It is a global initiative to highlight the value of fact-based journalism and its power to change lives and support freedom and democracy.

 The World News Day website includes examples of stories and features that have made a difference from news organisations across the globe, as well as articles on the role of journalism in a fast-changing world.